What is EMDR Therapy?

 How Can an EMDR Trauma Therapist Treat Complex PTSD?

 Complex PTSD is an anxiety disorder that can develop after a series of traumatic events.
-Many people who struggle with complex trauma may benefit from working with an EMDR trauma therapist to help manage and alleviate their symptoms.
-However, EMDR can take additional...
+Often, CPTSD disrupts a person's ability to function and create lasting relationships.
+Many people who struggle with complex trauma may benefit from working with an EMDR trauma...